LCBH/UKano/MANUAL.md

 ## References
-[HBD18]: L. Hirschi, D. Baelde and S. Delaune.
+[HBD19]: L. Hirschi, D. Baelde, S. Delaune.
-    A method for unbounded verification of privacy-type properties (journal paper under submission).
+    A method for unbounded verication of privacy-type properties.
+    Will appear in the [Journal of Computer Security](https://www.iospress.nl/journal/journal-of-computer-security/).
     A copy can be found on [ARXIV](https://arxiv.org/pdf/1710.02049.pdf).

 [H17]: L. Hirschi.